Frequently Asked Questions

 Is Lebanon an Islamic country?

-No. Lebanon’s population is made of Muslims and Christians, and there are no legal obligations regarding religion.
+No. Lebanon’s population is made of Muslims and Christians (see pic below), and there are no legal obligations regarding religion.
 Women don’t have to cover up and alcohol is freely available.
 Beirut has a throbbing night-life with countless clubs and bars.
 Other parts of the country are more conservative and it is good practice to respect local customs, but in general people are very tolerant.